 I’ve used my money in many ways during my adult life.
 Some things were a waste of money.
 Others were worth the money.
 This article is not about those things.
 This article is about the things I bought that were worth much more than what I paid for them.

 Some things you buy just overdeliver in every aspect.
 You can’t help but rave about them to anyone who will listen.
-These are my favorite purchases from 2012 through 2016.
+These are my favorite purchases since 2012.

 I’m not afraid to admit that I was a huge fan of Ace of Base when I was in high school.
 It was the first music CD I ever bought.
 If Ace of Base became a metal band, I think it would sound a lot like Amaranthe.
 They are a Swedish metal band featuring three vocalists, each singing in a different style: one with female clean vocals, one with male clean vocals, and one with male death growls.